kmhuynh/hugoblox-academic-cv/content/publication/huynh-2024-optimal/index.md

 | 🔍 **New Discoveries** | Reveals microstructural details previously hidden by noise |

 ---

-## 🌟 The Bigger Picture

-Diffusion magnetic resonance imaging (MRI) is a pivotal tool in pathology research and for the study of brain development.
-However, noise often undermines the intricate details expected to be gained from increasing the spatial resolution.
-Rather than resorting to time-consuming scans and costly hardware upgrades to combat noise, data redundancy in MRI can be leveraged to effectively reduce noise, unveil details, and enhance downstream analyses.

-### ✨ Key Highlights

-• **MRI resolution is bounded by the level of thermal noise**
-• **Mitigating noise typically requires time-consuming scans or expensive hardware upgrades**
-• **We leverage redundancy in multi-channel-complex-valued data to reduce noise**
-• **Noise reduction improves downstream analyses**

 <details>
 <summary><strong>🔬 Technical Abstract (Click to expand)</strong></summary>